Today I am sharing tips on how to organize your kitchen. Our kitchen is the most used room in our home and it really needed some help!

 I forgot to take a “before” photo but just trust me that this area needed some help.

 This area used to store our really old microwave.
 But about a year ago I threw away the microwave as it was over twenty years old and way past its prime.
 I finally replaced it over the holidays because I couldn’t live without one.
 The blue screen is my friend Alexa.

 Another item I moved from this area is our Sonos speaker.
 I found the perfect space for it.

 Can you see it hiding behind the wire locker basket?
 I had forgotten that we had a plug hiding back there!

 This is such an improvement.
 And the music sounds just fine with the onions in front of the speaker.

 You have already seen the pink items styled in our kitchen.
 I don’t really use this counter space so I love using it to make my kitchen more festive.

-I got new rugs!
+I love my new rugs!